-|Program costs||$217||2010||Present value of net program costs (in 2015 dollars)||$781|
+|Program costs||$477||2015||Present value of net program costs (in 2018 dollars)||$555|

-|Comparison costs||$943||2010||Cost range (+ or -)||10 %|
+|Comparison costs||$927||2010||Cost range (+ or -)||30 %|

 |The graph above illustrates the estimated cumulative net benefits per-participant for the first fifty years beyond the initial investment in the program.
-We present these cash flows in non-discounted dollars to simplify the “break-even” point from a budgeting perspective.
+We present these cash flows in discounted dollars.
 If the dollars are negative (bars below $0 line), the cumulative benefits do not outweigh the cost of the program up to that point in time.
 The program breaks even when the dollars reach $0.
 At this point, the total benefits to participants, taxpayers, and others, are equal to the cost of the program.
 If the dollars are above $0, the benefits of the program exceed the initial investment.|

 Lyneham, H.J., & Rapee, R.M.
 (2006).
 Evaluation of therapist-supported parent-implemented CBT for anxiety disorders in rural children.
 Behaviour Research and Therapy, 44(9), 1287-1300.

 Spence, S.H., Holmes, J.M., March, S., & Lipp, O.V.
 (2006).
 The feasibility and outcome of clinic plus internet delivery of cognitive- behavior therapy for childhood anxiety.
 Journal of Consulting and Clinical Psychology, 74(3), 614-621.

 Vigerland, S., Ljótsson, B., Thulin, U., Öst, L.G., Andersson, G., & Serlachius, E. (2016).
 Internet-delivered cognitive behavioural therapy for children with anxiety disorders: A randomised controlled trial.
 Behaviour Research and Therapy, 76, 47-56.